FujitsuEnablingSoftwareTechnologyGmbH/cmm-documentation/Markdown/cmm-2.0.14/system-operators/1-introduction-to-cmm.md

 management features to the application operators and the OpenStack operator.
 This enables them to focus on operation and the quality of their services and servers without having to carry out the tedious tasks implied by setting up and administrating their own monitoring software.
-The Monitoring Service operator uses the monitoring features himself for ensuring the quality of CMM.
+The Monitoring Service operator uses the monitoring features for ensuring the quality of CMM.

 ### Tasks Overview